Saturday, June 29, 2013

 Carbon continues with some diversion: Many methods for long-term disposal of HLW have been suggested.
 They include burying it 100 feet or so below the ocean floor where it would be isolated from mankind; burying it near the South Pole where (since it emits heat) it would melt its way down through several thousand feet of ice; and shooting it into outer space on rockets.
 He finishes with some serious examples: However, the best approach appears to be to bury it beneath the surface of the earth in a stable geological formation.
 Burial could be in volcanic, salt, granite, or other layers of material.
 Most nations are pursuing this approach.
 Sweden is considering granite layers, Germany salt layers, and the United States volcanic layers at Yucca Mountain (YM) in Nevada.

 In Germany, the salt mine solution turned out to be leaky.
-Water ingressing in a low-level waste depository necessitates recuperating the already rotten yellow barrels with an open end for the operation costs.
-So we are back to square one concerning searching for a permanent repository for HLW.
+Water ingressing into a low-level waste depository necessitates recuperating the mostly rotten yellow barrels with an open end to cover the operation costs.
+So, we are back to square one regarding searching for a permanent repository for HLW.

 In the meantime, CASTORS (casks for storing and transporting radioactive material) filled with fuel elements processed in La Hague (France) are arriving in Germany under anti-nukes protest.
 Why do they protest?
 Do they think the French will keep the HLW we produced in our reactors in France?
 These CASTORS are presently put into interim storage.
 However, in a ruling delivered on June 19, the higher administrative court in Schleswig, northern Germany, withdrew an authorization to store nuclear waste at a temporary site in Brunsbüttel.
 In light of the decision, the fate of nine containers of waste from a nearby power station, which has been inactive since 2011, remains uncertain.
 Does the judge hope that Bavaria will accept the nuclear waste produced in Schleswig-Holstein?
 Just in time before our general elections this fall, parliament (Bundestag) passed a law for an open and unbiased (ergebnisoffen) search for a final depository for HLW.
 Will the Opalinus clay formation be the solution for a "permanent" repository?

-In the case of Germany, I am sure that the money the nuclear power industry must set aside for decommissioning their installations does not cover the cost of the permanent disposal of HLW containing plutonium, Pu-239.
+In Germany, I am sure that the money the nuclear power industry must set aside for decommissioning its installations does not cover the cost of the permanent disposal of HLW containing plutonium, Pu-239.
 This isotope has a half-life of 24,600 years, and (as Carbon admits) it is a health hazard under some conditions.

 *